Safeguarding Advice & Support

 Our Safeguarding Team

-If you have any questions about this booklet, or if you would like to see our child protection policy please contact a member of the Safeguarding Team.
+If you have any questions about our safeguarding arrangements, or if you would like to see our child protection policy please contact a member of the Safeguarding Team.

 Designated Safeguarding Lead